mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Question**: Well, like at other Zen centers, with training periods and sesshins, they’re very rigid, and if you don’t fit their schedule exactly, you don’t participate at all.
 Like, they would kick people out if they left during periods during sesshins, or, if you couldn’t fit to the training period schedule they would say just don’t do the training period.
 Whereas I see you being much more open and just encouraging people to keep coming even if they can’t do it totally.
 And it occurred to me that this is true not just for training periods and sesshin, but overall that you really seem to be trying to encourage *everybody* to do as much as possible.

 **Katagiri**: Well, I don’t think it is *good*; I don’t think it is right.
-But what I can do is, to see the reality, okay?
+But what I can do is to see the reality, okay?
 That’s all.
 And then, sometimes I give lots of rules; rigid rules, sometimes.
 Even though I give the rigid rules, the rigid rules are still open.
 So, again, a rigid rule; but still – *[he laughs]* – something happens within the rigid rule, so someone doesn’t appear.
-This is a training situation that I run into a lot. *[Laughter.]* I didn’t say anything to the students; but I look at it every day.
+This is a training situation that I run into a lot. *[Laughter.]* I don’t say anything to the students, but I look at it every day.
 I say the rules; I say “This is the rule.
 Do you want to attend a training session?
 Yes, you want to.
 If you want to, why don’t you follow this?”
 But – *[he laughs]* – something happens.
 I know that I don’t know.

 But I didn’t say it’s always good.
 Or, when I say something rigidly, it’s not always good.
 So I always look at the situation.
 I don’t know what it is.
 Actually, I don’t know *exactly* what to do. *[He laughs, and the group laughs.]* So I always look at the reality, and then: what should I do?
 I always think about that.